sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 ## Learning outcomes

-* Perform a differential isoform expression analysis based on a Oxford Nanopore sequencing dataset or
-* Perform a repeat expansion analysis based on a PacBio dataset

 * Develop a basic pipeline for reference-based analysis of a long-read sequencing dataset
 * Give context to the results of such an analysis

 ## Introduction